 This is the main bearing (a formica sink-top cut-out from a cabinet shop) being attached to the bottom of the rocker box.
 (Note: Most cabinet-making shops that do kitchen remodels will give the cut-out away for free, or very little money indeed.)
 The screws were countersunk so there would be no interference with the three teflon bearing pads on the mating surface, which is, of course, the base (next picture).

 Finally, it was "cell time".
 The one you see here is made entirely of wood and steel fittings.
 The design you see here is from an obscure source, and there are no drawings.
 Someday I'll get some done and put them here.

 Here's the mirror (Orion Optical-the Pyrex Standard Coating model) in the cell.
 The mirror sits in the cell retained by six metal brackets, keeping the mirror firmly centered and stable.
 A detailed shot of the cell can be seen by clicking here.
 It must be noted that this cell has been fairly easy to collimate, and, once collimated, has stayed there since the original calibration was done.
-The 'scope has been over hill and dale, across railroad tracks, and overland many hundreds of miles, and the alignment of the mirrors has never changed a whit.
-I attribute this to the very solid cell design, and the excellent spider by Novak we ended up with.
+The 'scope has been over hill and dale, to observing nights for the public in the city, all kinds of backwoods Star Parties, across railroad tracks, and overland many thousands of miles (I stopped counting at 20,000), and the alignment of the mirrors has hardly changed a whit.
+I attribute this to the very solid cell design, and the excellent spider by Novak (R.I.P.) we ended up with.

 "The Big Push".
 Once all the pieces have been fabricated, all the mail-order parts delivered, and the tube balanced and painted, it's time to put the whole thing together!
 The author, in welding goggles, drill, and hacksaw, is shown here brandishing his tools of trade amid the remains of his living room, clearly indicating that he means business.
 His Faithful Native Companion (wife) is offscreen calling 911.